iamr-gh/site/src/content/blog/ai-coding.md

 **AI-Generated, Human Verified** is my standard in these situations.
 The general workflow is I would discuss with a planning agent my vision for the changes, and once it wrote a plan with enough specifity to match my goals for a task, I would allow a building agent to execute that plan and interact with the environment to run tests, etc. After it built a solution, I would do QA and give feedback, reporting errors or further pieces I wanted changed with respect to the overall product.

-This plan-execute segmentation was helpful ebcause
+This plan-execute segmentation was helpful because you can catch errors early before the model wastes tokens or confuses itself.

 <!-- need to work on this-->
 ## Tools Used